mfelleisen/Santorini/plan.md

 - where each building is
 - how tall each building is
 - whose turn it is
+- whether a player's move is legal

 ### A Player

-knows what to do next when given the current game configuration:
+wants to pick the next move.
+It needs to know what the current state of the game is.
+Based on that, it decides

 - to move one of the players according to the rules
 - to build (optionally) on a neighboring field

 (in that order).

-### The End
+### The Rules

+The game is governed by the following basic rules, including the decision to end the game:

+- if it is player's P turn, P must (1) move one token and (2) build up one building after the move

+- a player can move to a neighboring place if
+  - there is no other player on that field,
+  - he is "jumping" down from a building (of arbitrary height), or
+  - the building on this place is only one step taller than the one he is on but not capped (fourth floor).

+- a player can add a level to a neighboring field if the building isn't already 3 storied tall

-The game ends if a player reaches the third level of a building.
+The game ends

+- if player A's token reaches the third level of a building.
+- if player A can't move or, after the move, can't build up a building

+How do Players and the Administrator use these rules?

 ## Stage 3